To schedule Greg Freeman for your next gospel music event or inquire about speaking engagements, click here

 An avid gardener, I grow various perennial flowers, herbs and vegetables.
 My collection includes a few botanical gems like Cyclamen hederifolium ex.
 'Silver Leaf' and Wisteria frutescens 'Amethyst Falls', an introduction from my neighbor, Bill Head.
 But I am most enthusiastic about my daffodils.
 A member of the American Daffodil Society, The Daffodil Society (UK), the Georgia Daffodil Society, the East Tennessee Daffodil Society and the Kentucky Daffodil and Bulb Society, I have bulbs from three different continents, including some exciting seedlings from renowned hybridists Stephen J. Vinisky (USA), Dr. Harold Koopowitz (USA) and Brian Duncan (Northern Ireland).
-I have exhibited winning blooms at the Atlanta, Knoxville and Nashville shows, including Bests in Show with 'Hot Gossip' in Atlanta (2011), 'Terminator' in Knoxville (2013) and 'Stoke Charity' in Knoxville (2019).
+I have exhibited winning blooms at the Atlanta, Knoxville, Lexington and Nashville shows, including Bests in Show with 'Hot Gossip' in Atlanta (2011), 'Terminator' in Knoxville (2013) and 'Stoke Charity' in Knoxville (2019).
 Additionally, I have taken major ADS ribbons, including the Best Intermediate, Rose and Miniature Rose Ribbons (for best seedlings or homebred flowers), Lavender Ribbon (best collection of five miniatures), White Ribbon (best three stems) and the Marie Bozievich Ribbon (best collection of twelve daffodils from at least four divisions such as trumpets, doubles and jonquils), and I have had class winners at ADS National shows.

 Horses have been an obsession of mine since I was a teenager.
 A life member of the Belgian Draft Horse Corporation of America, the organization devoted to registering and promoting Belgian horses, I have owned a limited number of Belgians over the years, including Congressman, Jr., the Grand Champion stallion at the 1977 Indiana State Fair (one of the nation's most competitive draft horse shows).
 I now own only a single mare: Cowden's Coleddie Sasha.
 She is from the breeding program of my long-time friends, Robert & Elizabeth Cowden (Pittsburgh-based owners and breeders of champion Belgians).